CodepediaOrg/codepediaorg.github.io/_posts/2017-07-14-free-programming-books-are-now-on-codingmarks-org.md

 ---
 layout: post
 title: Free Programming Books are now on Codingmarks.org
-description: "We're happy to announce that we've reached and surpassed our goal of 1 Mb #codingmarks, by importing the books from the Free-Programming-Books project"
+description: "We're happy to announce that we've reached and surpassed our goal of 1 Mb #DevBookmarks, by importing the books from the Free-Programming-Books project"
 author: ama
 permalink: /ama/free-programming-books-are-now-on-codingmarks-org